-- It provides small-scale grants for community groups all across Ireland
+- It provided small-scale grants for community groups all across Ireland

-- It operates alongside other schemes and programmes already in place in communities, but groups can only use this funding for capital projects, or part of a capital project
+- It operated alongside other schemes and programmes already in place in communities, but groups can only use this funding for capital projects, or part of a capital project

-Examples of projects, or parts of projects, that are eligible for this capital funding included:
+Examples of projects, or parts of projects, that were eligible for this capital funding included: